i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

 ---
 title: I built a table 💪
-description: Having never really done much wood work, my wife wanted me to re-purpose some 60+ year old barn wood, what better way to re-purpose it than to go down the rabbit hole of fine-furniture, about 100 hours later, I finished building my living room table!
+description: I’ve never really done much woodwork, but my wife decided she wanted me to repurpose some sixty-plus-year-old barn wood.
+I’m always up for a challenge, so I figured what better way to do justice to it than to go down the rabbit hole of fine-furniture creation, and about a hundred hours later, I finished building our dining room table!
 createdAt: 2020-06-31 12:00:00
 updatedAt: 2020-06-31 12:00:00
 img: /i/posts/i-built-a-table/18-situated.jpg